Ford-Luxoft/os_sdl_evolution/proposals/nnnn-sdl-adapter-layer.md

 SDL is responsible for 3rd party dependencies in the code and fixes that may also be applied to this code.

-The list of SDL dependencies :
+The list of SDL dependencies:
   - boost : **external dependency**, if it was not found on the system, build system should download sources from official sources during `cmake` command run and compile within project during `make` command run.
   - libapr : **3rd party dependency**, if it was not found on the system, build system should take sources from `src/3rd_party/` and compile within project during `make` command run.
   - libaprutils : **3rd party dependency**, if it was not found on the system, build system should take sources from `src/3rd_party/` and compile within project during `make` command run.